 Agricultural land and environment

-Protecting soil, water, air and biodiversity is important for the agricultural sector.
-Government provides tools and information to support farmers and growers ensure sustainable and environmentally friendly use of these resources.
+Protecting soil, water, air and biodiversity is essential for the agricultural sector.
+Government provides tools and information to help farmers and grower ensure sustainable and environmentally friendly use of these resources.

 Agroforestry